We specialise in Lean and Continuous Improvement in the Higher Education sector.

 Susan joined the University in 2005, working in Student Experience as part of the Admissions Team.
 After a successful secondment taking part in a University-wide project, Susan joined the team.

 Susan joined Continuous Improvement in 2014.
 She facilitates improvement sessions using a variety of Lean tools and techniques.
 Susan also provides administrative support to improvement projects.

 Susan joined the University in 2007 in Human Resources, where she handled recruitment and contract administration for the Faculty of Engineering.
 She also provided lead administrative support for Regrading Panels and Contribution Pay.
 Susan holds a BA in Applied Business and Management.
-Susan is currently an active member of the Centre for Sport & Recreation Advisory Board within the University.
+Susan is currently an active member of the Strathclyde Sport Advisory Board within the University.